windperson/vagrant_docker_env/readme.md

-This vagrant project creates a **CentOS 7** / **Ubuntu 14.04 LTS** VM and installed with:
+This vagrant project creates a **CentOS 7** / **Ubuntu 14.04 LTS** / **Ubuntu 15.10** VM and installed with:

 -	docker v1.10.3
 -	docker-compose v1.6.2
 -	docker-machine v0.6.0

+The default vagrant user can use docker command without sudo, VM stores its docker installation folder ***/var/lib/docker*** in separated disk file **disk_data/docker_data.vdi** (which is configurable via [Vagrantfile](https://www.vagrantup.com/docs/vagrantfile/index.html) in root directory), so you can backup & restore current docker image, containers and volume data even if VM is broken or upgraded.

-It is a truly workable Docker environment so you can do your serious work on it. :)
+It is a truly workable Docker environment so you can do your important project on it without fearing lost data when VM broken or recreated. :)

 To start this vagrant project, you need to install